David-Floy/Dont-Choose-Me/README.md

 ### Trademark Notice
 - "Dixit" is a trademark of Libellud
 - This project is not affiliated with or endorsed by Libellud
-- PicMe is an independent implementation inspired by similar storytelling card games
+- Don't Choose Me is an independent implementation inspired by similar storytelling card games

 ### Liability
 - This software is provided "as is" without warranty of any kind